egluckthaler/starfish/README.md

 fi
 ```

-and you're done!

 ### additional dependencies

-The R package `gggenomes` is used in some visualization commands and can be installed by visiting [the gggenomes github](https://github.com/thackl/gggenomes)
+The R package `gggenomes` is used in some visualization commands and can be installed by visiting [the gggenomes github page](https://github.com/thackl/gggenomes)

 ## documentation